coxlab/prednet/README.md

 	```bash
 	python process_kitti.py
 	```
-	This will scrape the KITTI website to download the raw data from the city, residential, and road categories (~165 GB) and then process the imagse (cropping, downsampling).
+	This will scrape the KITTI website to download the raw data from the city, residential, and road categories (~165 GB) and then process the images (cropping, downsampling).
 	Alternatively, the processed data (~3 GB) can be directly downloaded [here] and this step can be skipped.
-	If directly downloaded, ...
-TODO:  make better process for filepath
+	To directly download...
 	<br>

 2. **Train model**